unoplatform/uno/doc/articles/features/dialogs.md

 ### Using native or XAML-based UI for `MessageDialog`

 Uno Platform targets offer two different display modes for `MessageDialog`.
-To switch between them, you can use [feature flags](../feature-flags.md#messagedialog).
+To switch between them, you can use the [`UseNativeDialog`](../feature-flags.md#messagedialog).